IIIF/website/source/event/2019/goettingen/index.md

 - Registration will open soon
 - List of [hotels and event locations][goettingen-hotels]
 - Flights: The local planning team recommends that attendees traveling by air fly to [Frankfurt International (FRA)](https://www.airport-fra.com/).
 From there, [take a train](https://www.bahn.com/en/view/index.shtml) to Göttingen (one direct connection every hour; takes about 1hr45mins).
 If possible, avoid flying into Hannover (HAJ), since the train connection from there will be compromised by railroad construction starting in June.
+See below for train advice from Frankfurt airport.
-- Domestic travel: [Take a train](https://www.bahn.com/en/view/index.shtml) to Göttingen
+- Domestic travel: [Take a train](https://www.bahn.com/en/view/index.shtml) to Göttingen.
+Please note, [express trains with Deutsche Bahn](https://www.bahn.com/en/view/index.shtml) from Frankfurt(M)Flughafen (Frankfurt Airport) to Göttingen are less expensive when booked in advance (called “Savings fares” from 29,90 EUR), but are valid only for the connection you choose when buying; standard fares (called "Flexpreis", from 69 EUR) allow you to take any train.

 ### Schedule